Powered by SchoolDash

 Uplyme Road, Lyme Regis DT7 3LX

 The Woodroffe School is a non-selective secondary school maintained by the local authority (Dorset).
-It has about 1,040 boys and girls aged between 11 and 18.
-In September 2011 the school was rated ‘Outstanding’ by Ofsted.
+It has about 1,020 boys and girls aged between 11 and 18.
+In December 2023 the school was rated ‘Good’ by Ofsted.

 Particular strengths include Representation, Attainment, Progress and Disadvantaged pupils.
-Relative weaknesses include Sixth form and Admissions.
+Relative weaknesses include Finances.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.